emqx/emqx-docs/en_US/modules/redis_authentication.md

 ## Super user query command (super cmd)

-When performing ACL authentication, EMQ X will use the current client information to fill and execute the super user query command configured by the user to query whether the client is a super user.
+When performing ACL authentication, EMQX will use the current client information to fill and execute the super user query command configured by the user to query whether the client is a super user.
 When the client is a super user, the ACL query command will be skipped.

 ```bash
 HGET mqtt_user:%u is_superuser
 ```

-You can use the following placeholders in the command, and EMQ X will automatically fill in the client information when executed:
+You can use the following placeholders in the command, and EMQX will automatically fill in the client information when executed:

 -%u: username